docsforadobe/javascript-tools-guide/docs/user-interface-tools/defining-behavior-with-event-callbacks-and-listeners.rst

 - None of the "namespace" properties or methods are supported (such as ``initEventNS`` and ``initMouseEventNS``).

-The ScriptUI implementation of W3C mouse events follows the `W3C DOM level 3 functional specification
+The ScriptUI implementation of W3C mouse events follows the W3C DOM level 3 functional specification `for MouseEvent
 <https://www.w3.org/TR/uievents/#mouseevent>`_, with
 these differences: